artefactory/redis-team-THM/blog/content/99_submission.md

 ```
 THM # find answer

 This is a beta feature!
-Ask question and we will look for the article that seems to answer it best.
+Ask a question and we will look for the article that seems to answer it best.
 Ask what is on your mind: how big is the universe
 Loading model...